-There are at least two threats against which a Security Model within this architecture need not protect.
+There are at least two threats against which a Security Model within this architecture need not protect, since they are deemed to be of lesser importance in this context:

 Denial of Service

 A Security Model need not attempt to address the broad range of attacks by which service on behalf of authorized users is denied.
 Indeed, such denial-of-service attacks are in many cases indistinguishable from the type of network failures with which any viable management protocol must cope as a matter of course.